-WAEC GCE English 2017 Answers Essay Obj & Test of Oral Questions Released.
+2018 WAEC English Answers is Now Out – Waec English Language expo Essay, Objective & Test of Oral Questions Released.

-There will be three papers in Waec English – Papers 1, 2 and 3, all of which must be taken starting by 9:30am.
+There will be three papers in Waec English 2018 – Papers 1, 2 (Objective and Essay) and 3 (Oral) which will be taken on Wednesday, 9th May, 2018.
+The Waec English language paper will start by 8:30am and end by 11.30am.

 - PAPER 1: Will consist of eighty multiple choice questions, all of which should be answered within 1 hour for 40 marks.